-NO EVIDENCE MOVING TOW AT TARGET EMERGING DEVELOPING ATTAINED Clear, convincing and Clear, convincing and Clear, convincing and Clear, convincing and sufficient evidence was sufficient evidence sufficient evidence sufficient evidence not presented to demonstrates that the demonstrates that the demonstrates that the demonstrate that the unit unit is performing as unit is performing as unit is performing as is performing as described in some aspect described in any aspect of the target level rubric of the target level rubric of the target level rubric for this standard. rubric for this standard. for this standard. for this standard.
-OR AND AND AND There are no plans and timelines for attaining target level performance as described in the unit standard.
-There are plans and timelines for attaining and/or sustaining target level performance as described in the unit standard.
-There are plans and timelines for sustaining target level performance as described in the unit standard.
+NO EVIDENCE MOVING TOW AT TARGET EMERGING DEVELOPING ATTAINED Clear, convincing and Clear, convincing and Clear, convincing and Clear, convincing and sufficient evidence was sufficient evidence sufficient evidence sufficient evidence not presented to demonstrates that the demonstrates that the demonstrates that the demonstrate that the unit unit is performing as unit is performing as unit is performing as is performing as described in some aspect described in some aspect described in all aspects of the target level rubric of the target level rubric of the target level rubric for this standard. rubric for this standard. for this standard. for this standard.
+OR AND AND AND There are plans and There are plans and There are plans and There are no plans and timelines for attaining timelines for attaining timelines for sustaining timelines for attaining and/or sustaining target and/or sustaining target target level performance target level performance 1 as described in the unit as described in the unit described in the unit described in the unit standard. standard. standard. standard.
 [BOE specifies which is present and which is not in their findings.]